itslastonenikhil/ecell2020/README.md

 # E-Cell IIIT-Guwahati Website
-This is the work repository of IIIT-Guwahati Website https://itslastonenikhil.github.io/ecell2020/home.html
+This is the working repository of IIIT-Guwahati Website https://itslastonenikhil.github.io/ecell2020/home.html